-The Company had hosted its' second virtual AGM on 29 June 2021.
-The Chairman and Directors are in attendance to respond to shareholders' queries during the meeting.
-External auditors have also been invited to attend the Annual General Meeting to provide independent clarification on issues relating to the conduct of audit and Auditors' Report, if any.
+The Company had hosted its' third virtual AGM on 22 June 2022.
+The Chairman and Directors we're in attendance to respond to shareholders' queries during the meeting.
+External auditors had also been invited to attend the AGM to provide independent clarification on issues relating to the conduct of audit and Auditors' Report, if any.